TheMarvelFan/InternshalaAssignment/README.md

 ## Usage

-1. Browse the list of available internships
+1. Browse the list of available internships.
-2. Click the filter button to show/hide filtering options
-3. Select filters to narrow down the internship listings
+2. Select filters to apply from a dropdown list:
+   - Profile: Choose from a list of roles
+   - Location: Choose from a list of locations
+   - Duration: Choose from a list of durations
-4. Use the clear filters button to reset all filters
+3. Use the clear filters button to reset all filters.
-5. Use the search bar to find internships by profile name, location, or company name
+4. Use the search bar to find internships by profile name, location, or company name.

 ## Technologies